Unit 4 - Practice Quiz

 Optimization problem formulation in ML Medium

-B. By maximizing the L2 norm of the parameters
+A. By maximizing the L2 norm of the parameters

-C. By minimizing the negative log-likelihood
+C. By minimizing the likelihood directly

-D. By minimizing the number of misclassified points
+D. By minimizing the negative log-likelihood

 22 If a function is convex and differentiable, and we find a point where the gradient , what can we conclude about ?